IBMDeveloperBNL/quicklab-wa/README.md

 We will be creating an assistant to take coffee orders.

 ## Creating an IBM Cloud Account
-1. Go to this link and create an account: https://ibm.biz/BdqfAv.
+1. Go to this link and create an account: https://ibm.biz/BdfjsX.
-2. If you already have an account, go to the same [link](https://ibm.biz/BdqfAv) and click **Log in** on the top right of the page to continue.
+2. If you already have an account, go to the same [link](https://ibm.biz/BdfjsX) and click **Log in** on the top right of the page to continue.

 ## Provisioning a Watson Assistant instance
 1. Once logged in, click on `Catalog` positioned on the right-hand side of the topbar.
 2. Search for `Assistant`.
-3. Under the `AI` Category, click on `Watson Assistant`.
+3. Under the `AI / Machine Learning` Category, click on `Watson Assistant`.
-4. Scroll down and make sure `Lite` Plan is selected for the free plan.
+4. Scroll down and make sure the `Lite` Plan is selected for the free plan.
 5. Click `Create`.
 6. Click on `Launch Watson Assistant`.

 ## Creating Intents

-Once in the tooling, click the `My first skill` tile to go to the `Skills` section.
+If not opened automatically for you, click the `My first skill` tile to go to the `Skills` section.

 1. Once in the `Skills` section, click `Create intent`.
 2. Name the new intent `order-drink`.